Diegoberamendi/Water-reservoir-Volume/readme.md

 | 20    | **3226**  | **35175.56006** |        2         | 33667.50555 | 67335.01111 | **380116.3175** |

-In Table 1 *Diff_Elevation* stands for the **Elevation difference between contour lines**, *Avr_Area* stands for the **Average Area between contour-lines** and *Ac_Volume* stands for the **acumulation of volumes**.
-The last value of the acumulated volumes is the final volume of the water-reservori at the indicated elevation.
+In Table 1 *Diff_Elevation* stands for the **Elevation difference between contour lines**, *Avr_Area* stands for the **average Area between contour-lines** and *Ac_Volume* stands for the **acumulation of volumes**.
+The last value of the acumulated volumes is the final volume of the water-reservoir at the indicated elevation.

 Fig.6 shows the hypsometric curves of the water-reservoir.